promptfoo/promptfoo/examples/lm-studio/README.md

-# LM Studio Example with PromptFoo
+# LM Studio Example with Promptfoo

-This example demonstrates how to use PromptFoo with LM Studio for prompt evaluation.
+This example demonstrates how to use Promptfoo with LM Studio for prompt evaluation.
 It showcases configuration for interacting with the LM Studio API using a locally hosted language model.

 ## Prerequisites